-An interest-only mortgage is a loan where you make interest payments for an initial term at a fixed interest rate.
-The interest-only period typically lasts for 10 years and the total loan term is 30.
-After the initial phase is over, an interest-only loan begins amortizing and you start paying the principal off for the remainder of the loan term at an adjustable interest rate.
+An interest-only mortgage is a loan with monthly payments only on the interest of the amount borrowed for an initial term at a fixed interest rate.
+The interest-only period typically lasts for 7 - 10 years and the total loan term is 30 years.
+After the initial phase is over, an interest-only loan begins amortizing and you start paying the principal and interest for the remainder of the loan term at an adjustable interest rate.

-Using an interest-only mortgage payment calculator shows what your monthly mortgage payment would be by taking into account your interest-only loan term, interest rate and loan amount.
-The result is your interest-only mortgage payment for the interest-only period and does not account for the principal payments you’ll make later when the loan beings amortizing.
+Using an interest-only mortgage payment calculator shows what your monthly mortgage payment would be by factoring in your interest-only loan term, interest rate and loan amount.
+The result is your estimated interest-only mortgage payment for the interest-only period and doesn’t account for the principal payments you’ll make later when the loan beings amortizing.

-After the initial period expires, the mortgage rate on an interest-only mortgage becomes adjustable, which can drive up your monthly payments considerably.
+When you get an interest-only mortgage, you’ll just pay the interest at a fixed rate for a fixed amount of time, giving you a lower payment than a more traditional mortgage on the same loan amount.
+However, after the initial period expires, the mortgage rate on an interest-only mortgage becomes adjustable, which can significantly drive up your monthly payments.
+In addition, the payment will also be much higher because it will include principal that must be repaid over a shorter period than the original loan term.
 That can lead to sticker shock for homeowners who don’t make any principal payments during the initial phase.

-Once the interest-only period ends, you can refinance the loan, pay it off in full, or begin paying down the principal in monthly installments for the remainder of the loan term.
-Unless you were disciplined about making routine principal payments throughout the early payment period, your loan balance won’t go down -- and you won’t build equity.
+Once the interest-only period ends, you can refinance the loan, pay it off in full or begin paying down the principal in monthly installments for the remainder of the loan term.
+Unless you were disciplined about making routine principal payments throughout the early payment period, your loan balance won’t go down.